Data extracted in June 2025

 Population density classes

-A population can be defined as a subgroup of individuals residing within a specific location.
-The number of such individuals and the surface area they inhabit determine population density.
-Population density is used to describe the location, growth and many other indicators in relation to urbanisation, immigration and population demographics, and is very useful for many areas such as ecology, epidemiology and infrastructure.
-It is therefore important to keep track of population density and its changes for small areas, using usually data from the population and housing censuses.
+A population refers to a group of individuals living within a specific area.
+The number of these individuals, divided by the surface area that they occupy, determines the population density.
+Population density is used to describe the location, growth and many other indicators in relation to urbanisation, immigration and population demographics, and is very useful for many policy domains such as ecology, epidemiology and infrastructure.
+It is therefore important to keep track of population density and its changes for small areas, using geographically detailed population data.

-The following animation visualises population in the EU by 25 km2 squares.
-A glimpse at the distribution of the population over such squares reveals that 38 % of them have only 1 to 500 people as residents, while the most densely populated areas (more than 10 000 people per a 25 km2 square) make up only about 5 % of the total.
+The following animation visualises population in the EU by 25 km².
+A glimpse at the distribution of the population over such squares reveals that 38% of them have only 1 to 500 people as residents, while the most densely populated areas (more than 10,000 people per a 25 km² make up only about 5% of the total.

 Population of European capitals

-According to the population grid data from the 2021 population and housing census, the total capital city population in the EU was 47 803 637, which is close to 10 % of the total EU population enumerated in 2021.
-More than 20 % of the total capital city population lived in the biggest capital city, Paris.
+According to the population grid data from the 2021 population and housing census, the total capital city population in the EU was 48,896,347, which is close to 11% of the total EU population enumerated in 2021.
+More than 20% of the total capital city population lived in the biggest capital city, Paris.
 The second largest capital is Madrid with half the population of Paris.
-The smallest capital city, Luxembourg, has a population of only about 1.2 % of the population of the biggest capital city.
+The smallest capital city, Luxembourg, has a population of only about 1.3% of the population of the biggest capital city (Table 2).

 The map below allows the user to zoom in on different capital cities by selecting them from the drop-down menu at the top left.